biswa2210/JDBC-STUDENT-RECORD-SYSTEM/README.md

 All the required students’ details containing their name, roll number, enrolment number, registration number, phone number, city are added when we choose option 1 in menu.
 b.
 Displaying Whole Record:
 All the added records are stored in a database and are fetched and showed when we choose option 3 in menu.
 c.
-Searching Particular Customer Information:
+Searching Particular Student Information:
 We can choose option 4 when we want to search a particular student’s record.
 We have to give the enrolment number of that student to get that student’s details.
 d.
 Deleting Records:
 When we want to delete a student’s record we have to choose option 2 and give that student’s id no. Then that record will be deleted.